 - Setting up additional Autotask configuration options

-- Tying Autotask to specific companies
+- Tying Autotask to Specific Companies in CloudRadial

-Step 1: Creating an API User and Getting API Keys from Autotask
+Step 1: Creating an API User and Getting API Keys from Autotask (REST API)

 Why are we doing this?
 Getting an API User setup, along with the keys, will set us up to establish a link between CloudRadial and Autotask so that they can share information back and forth.

 - Log into Autotask and navigate to the menu on the left and click on Admin